nimh-dsst/abcd-fasttrack2bids/README.md

 Thanks to [`DCAN-Labs/abcd-dicom2bids`](https://github.com/DCAN-Labs/abcd-dicom2bids) for:

+1. Instructions on how to prepare the NDA data packages
 1. Inspiration of the dcm2bids version 3 configuration JSON
 1. General order of operations for the NDA's fast track conversion to BIDS
 1. Most of the options in `bids_corrections.py`